nunesjaqueline/nunesjaqueline/README.md

 - 👋 Hi, I’m @nunesjaqueline
 - 👀 I’m interested in Frontend
-- 🌱 I’m currently learning CSS and Javascript
+- 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on Websites
 - 📫 How to reach me...